Updated July 16, 2020

 Drinking water is safe

 You can continue to drink and use tap water.
 There is no evidence that coronaviruses are transmitted through drinking water.
-Tacoma Water’s treatment methods, that use filtration and disinfection, remove and inactivate the virus that causes COVID-19.
+Tacoma Water’s treatment methods, that use filtration and disinfection, remove and inactivate harmful bacteria and viruses.
 The Washington State Department of Health is working to keep everyone informed about continuing developments regarding COVID-19, including drinking water.
 For more information, visit EPA.gov/Coronavirus.

 For up-to-date information about the City of Tacoma’s response to COVID-19, visit CityofTacoma.org/Coronavirus.